jinghuazhao/FM-pipeline/README.md

 ```
 so the job is sent to the clusters instead.

-The use of gene list from the analysis can compared to feeding SNPs and their p values from a GWAS into VEGAS2v2 as illustrated
+The use of gene list from the analysis can compare to feeding SNPs and their p values from a GWAS into VEGAS2v2 as illustrated
 with [vegas2v2.sh](vegas2v2.sh) where `interceptBed` utility from the [bedtools](http://bedtools.readthedocs.io/en/latest/)
 package is used.
 Some changes are required for the command-line version of VEGAS2v2 and noted at the of the script.
 We don't have
 experiences with the pathway analysis option from command-line or [https://vegas2.qimrberghofer.edu.au/](https://vegas2.qimrberghofer.edu.au/).